2016 Virginia Cavaliers baseball team

 The 2016 Virginia Cavaliers baseball team represented the University of Virginia during the 2016 NCAA Division I baseball season.
 The Cavaliers played their home games at Davenport Field as a member of the Atlantic Coast Conference.
 They were led by head coach Brian O'Connor, in his 13th season at Virginia.
-The 2015 team won the National Championship, their first in school history.
+The defending NCAA champions made it to the NCAA Tournament and hosted their own regional.
+They were eliminated by William & Mary.